VincenzoDalia/AML_Project/README.md

 "Activation Shaping for Domain Adaptation" - Vincenzo Dalia, Mario Todaro, Fabio Barbieri

 ## Base Code Structure
+PLEASE NOTE THAT PROJECT STRUCTURE HAS (slightly) CHANGED FROM THE ORIGINAL

 In the following, you can find a brief description of the included files.

 | File | Description | Code to Implement |